projectcalico/calico/v3.2/reference/calicoctl/resources/hostendpoint.md

 > is omitted then security rules that use labels will fail to match this endpoint.
 {: .alert .alert-danger}

+**Default behavior of external traffic to/from host** If a host endpoint is added and network policy is not in place, the Calico default is to deny traffic to/from that endpoint (except for traffic allowed by failsafe rules).
+For host endpoints, Calico blocks traffic only to/from interfaces that it’s been explicitly told about in network policy.
+Traffic to/from other interfaces is ignored.

 ### Sample YAML

 ```yaml